July 23, 2018

 Propane Mowers Help National Park Cut Emissions

 San Antonio Missions National Historical Park (NHP), steeped in history from the Spanish Colonial era, is an ideal place to showcase the benefits of sustainability.
 The nearly 1,000-acre urban site in San Antonio, Texas, contains the largest collection of Spanish colonial cultural resources in the United States, including three waterway acequias.
 These traditional Spanish irrigation ditches were the settlers' lifeblood for survival in an era when water was recycled scrupulously.
-Today, San Antonio Missions NHP attracts nearly 1.4 million visitors yearly, and the park staff works diligently to uphold the long tradition of resource conservation.“We're very proud to be an example of what the National Park Service can accomplish.”David Vekasy, San Antonio Missions National Historical Park
+Today, San Antonio Missions NHP attracts nearly 1.4 million visitors yearly, and the park staff works diligently to uphold the long tradition of resource conservation.

 For more than 15 years, the park has had a strong sustainability and environmental management program, following the requirements of federal legislation as well as National Park Service (NPS) and Department of the Interior policy and guidance.
 The program includes goals and actions to reduce energy use, water use, solid waste, and greenhouse gas (GHG) emissions.

 As part of the program, park management began a fleet rightsizing effort in 2003, replacing conventional gasoline and diesel vehicles with smaller, lighter vehicles that use less fuel.
 The following year, San Antonio Missions achieved ISO 14001 certification for environmental management systems (EMS) from the International Organization for Standardization, the world's largest developer of voluntary international standards.
 One of the park's EMS goals was to improve the efficiency of fleet operations and sustainability through continued rightsizing and the adoption of alternative fuel vehicles and equipment.